Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 – A mockup of how their website would look with professional photography

 According to BIA Advisory Services, 82% of enterprises expect vendors to provide free value before asking for business.
-This is not about being a pushover.
+This isn’t about being a pushover.
 This is about understanding the modern B2B buying process.
-Decision-makers do not want to sign a contract based on a portfolio and a pitch.
+Decision-makers don’t want to sign a contract based on a portfolio and a pitch.
 They want to see what you can do before they commit.

 Strategy 5: Follow Up With Value, Not Desperation

-But your follow-ups cannot be desperate.
+But your follow-ups can’t be desperate.
 “Just checking in” emails get deleted instantly.
 Each follow-up should deliver value that makes the recipient regret not responding to the previous email.

 Follow-up sequence for corporate photography: